KedarPanchal/LSPP/README.md

 ### Linux or macOS

 #### Downloading the executable jar
-Install and extract the `Windows executable + executable jar (.tar.gz)` file from the [latest release](https://github.com/KedarPanchal/).
+Install and extract the `Windows executable + executable .jar (.tar.gz)` file from the [latest release](https://github.com/KedarPanchal/).
 To run the `lspp.jar` executable jar, type the following in a terminal instance (you must have JDK 21+ installed on your computer to run the `lspp.jar` file):
 ```shell